Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Credits map, daily resets on Basic, monthly on paid plans

 Suno’s design is simple.
-The free tier grants fifty credits per day, and Suno’s own help article says this equals about ten songs, which implies that a single complete song typically consumes about five credits.
-You and I can use that ratio to plan output, for example a one hundred song month requires about five hundred credits.[2]
+The free tier grants 50 credits per day, and Suno’s own help article frames that as ~10 songs/day, which implies a typical full song costs about 5 credits.
+You can use that ratio to plan output: a 100-song month needs ~500 credits.
+[2]

-Credits included in your subscription do not roll over to the next month.
-Top-up credits, which you buy in addition to your plan, do not expire according to Suno’s pricing page, yet they still require that your subscription remains active to use them, so pausing a plan locks those top-ups until you reactivate.[1]
+Included subscription credits do not roll over to the next month.
+Top-up credits (purchased in addition to a plan) do not expire per Suno’s pricing page, but they still require an active subscription to use—pausing your plan locks those top-ups until you reactivate.
+[1]

 Timing matters.
 Pro and Premier credits refill one month after your exact purchase timestamp.
-Run out early and Suno falls back to the free pattern by granting the same fifty daily credits you see on Basic, which can tide you over if you are finishing small edits before renewal.[5]
+If you run out early, paid accounts fall back to the same 50 free daily credits pattern as Basic, which can tide you over for small edits before renewal.
+[5]

 Suno pricing and commercial rights, what you can do with your songs